englercj/phaser-tiled/README.md

 ## Usage

-Simply download the `phaser-tiled.js` [latest release](https://github.com/englercj/phaser-tiled/releases) script and include it on your page after including Phaser:
+Simply download the `phaser-tiled.js` script from the [latest release](https://github.com/englercj/phaser-tiled/releases) and include it on your page after including Phaser:

 ```html
 <script src="phaser.js"></script>